Alternative Dispute Resolution

 - Mediation preparation and decision-support

 Arbitration is generally conducted with a panel of multiple arbitrators who assume a role similar to that of a judge, making decisions about evidence and giving written opinions.
+Arbitration allows for a more streamlined and customized process, including the ability tolimit discovery, simplify rules, and schedule in a flexible manner.

 How May We Help?
 NextStep@fgd-law.com